Chapter 41 BWV 159 Sehet! wir gehn hinauf gen Jerusalem

 Whilst minor keys predominate in this first movement, each of the following four will be set in the major.
 The first is a duet in which the soprano intones the passion chorale above the busy contrapuntal lines of the alto and continuo.

 The Passion Chorale is most associated with the St Matthew Passion where is appears five times.
 Bach also used it in the Christmas Oratorio and in several cantatas, including the chorale/fantasia from C 135 in the second cycle where it was, unusually, intoned by the basses rather than the sopranos.
 Its earlier use in the pre-Leipzig C 161 was in a four-part setting to which Bach added a scintillating flute obbligato.
-One of the attractions of this melody is that its harmonisation can be conceived as being principally in major or minor mode, thus imbuing it with a larger than usual range of expressive possibilities. (see vol 2, chapter 5 for further discussion of this point).
+One of the attractions of this melody is that its harmonisation can be perceived as being principally in major or minor mode, thus imbuing it with a larger than usual range of expressive possibilities (see vol 2, chapter 5 for further discussion of this point).

 In this duet the tonal context is principally major, the Soul having accepted the inevitability of following and, indeed, giving succour to Jesus.
 The ritornello theme is played by the continuo line alone, its strings of quavers certainly conveying a sense of forward movement but there is also an almost playful skittishness about it.